'The Amazing Race': Team Well Strung Talk Challenging Double Episode (SPOILERS!)

 While they've had smooth sailing (excuse the pun, which will make sense if you've seen tonight's episodes) so far this season, these episodes gave Team Well Strung, aka Trevor Wadleigh and Chris Marchant, a series of tough challenges and a near miss in getting eliminated.

-How will the beloved comedy about D.C. journalists tackle a new world of cable and 'fake news'?
+How will the beloved comedy about D.C. journalists tackle cable and 'fake news'?

 TV Insider talked to the musicians (if you haven't seen them in action, check out their website) about what happened in tonight's pair of episodes, how they've stayed even keeled throughout the race and why yelling certain words of encouragement doesn't really work for them.